Renault Kangoo E-TECH electric (2011-2021) seating & load space

-There's decent capacity inside, especially in the Renault Kangoo Z.E.
-Maxi
+There's decent capacity inside, especially in the larger Kangoo E-TECH Maxi version

-Renault Kangoo Z.E. interior space, storage & comfort
+Renault Kangoo E-TECH electric interior space, storage & comfort

 Head and legroom is plentiful in the Kangoo Z.E., although because the seat and steering wheel are only height-adjustable, some drivers may find it hard to get comfortable at the wheel.
 Another issue could be with the passenger seat if you add the optional swivelling bulkhead.